 19. Provide documentary proof that the applicant has the ability to comply with relevant safety, labour and health Standards and is able to apply its policies in a non-discriminatory and gender-sensitive way.

 20. Provide a description of how the applicant’s technical capability will be provided through the use of in-house expertise, subcontractors and consultants on the proposed Exploitation activities.

-[Provide organograms of staffing, and staffing data provided should be disaggregated by gender].20. bis [Identify the in-service and planned submarine cables and pipelines in, or adjacent to, the area under application; and provide documentary proof of the measures discussed or agreed between the applicant and the operators of the cables and pipelines to reduce the risk of damage to the in-service and planned submarine cables and pipelines].
+20. bis [P]rovide documentary proof of the measures discussed or agreed between the applicant and the operators of [Alt.1 the cables and pipelines to reduce the risk of damage to the in-service and planned submarine cables and pipelines[ where applicable]] [Alt.
+2 such cables and pipelines to reduce the risk of damage].

-[20.ter Provide evidence that the applicant has demonstrated a satisfactory record of past operational performance and compliance, both within the Area and in other States’ jurisdiction].
+20.ter Provide evidence [that the applicant has demonstrated a]/[of the applicant’s] satisfactory record of past operational performance and compliance, both within the Area and [in other States’ jurisdiction]/[within areas within national jurisdiction] [, if any].

 Section IV